RWK Goodman - True Picture

 Firm profile

-Established in 1873 RWK Goodman is a progressive UK top 100 Law Firm with the combined expertise of over 500 staff.
-Their reputation to advise national and international clients has allowed their lawyers to rank highly in their industry’s most well-respected guides to law; the Legal 500 and Chambers & Partners.
-As a firm RWK Goodman pride themselves on delivering first class client service, but are only able to do this through nurturing, motivating and developing their people.
+Established in 1873, RWK Goodman is one of the fastest growing Top 100 law firms in the UK.
+With the combined expertise of over 650 colleagues working across three core divisions, their work with national and international clients sees their lawyers rank highly in the industry’s most well-respected guides to law; the Legal 500 and Chambers & Partners.
+As a people focused firm, RWK Goodman pride themselves on creating a lasting positive impact for their colleagues, clients and communities.

-The firm are a composite practice known for their commercial, private client, medical negligence and personal injury work.
-The firm’s lawyers advise individuals and businesses on local, national and international matters.
+The firm are a composite practice known for their commercial, private client, medical negligence and personal injury work, advising individuals and businesses.
 The firm operates in a number of specialist sectors, including retail and leisure, international banking, technology, private wealth, charities, health and social care, sport and racing and bloodstock.

 Main areas of work